-The study will not help you personally, but the information we get from the study will help to better understand using electrical stimulation for muscle weakness after stroke.
-Furthermore, through the focus group, the team will understand clinician's perspective of the study and how we can improve the methodology and electrical stimulation intervention in future research.
-The findings from this study will be used to develop a larger study that will be able to see if electrical stimulation for the leg muscles can help to maintain the muscle size and ease return to walking.
+The study will not benefit you personally.
+The information we get from the study will help to increase the understanding of the experience of supporting someone to take part in research and the experience of using electrical stimulation.
+The findings from this study will help the team to develop a larger study that will be able to see if electrical stimulation for the leg muscles can help to maintain the muscle size and ease return to walking.